-pushing a database to a data backend and subsequently
+pushing a source database to S3 and subsequently

 The environment synchronisation is achieved by granting cross-account access of the

 - In staging, databases are replaced by pulling data from

 - In integration, databases are generally replaced by pulling data from

 govuk-production-database-backups.
 However, some databases have a data sanitisation process, which happens in staging.
 In those cases, databases are replaced by pulling from

 govuk-integration-database-backupsnightly - these are produced for developers to use real data on their local machines.

 Data sanitisation (removal of sensitive data) is done by SQL scripts in the

 Data sanitisation is applied to the Integration environment for a number of data sources, including Publishing API and Email Alert API, as good security practice.
 It is not applied to Staging, which can only be accessed by those who have Production access and therefore have access to the Production equivalents anyway.
 Recreating the Production data on Staging allows us to test queries on real world data before we apply them in a Production environment.

 How it works